AntonioBerna/advent-of-rust-2024/pdf/day-09/day-09.md

 Santa grinned as he marched out.
 "And if anyone so much as mentions rewriting ls in Rust, you're on tinsel-wrapping duty."

+---

 ## Your Mission

 - Implement the `From<T>` trait for the `SnowKg` and `SnowLb` types to convert them into `Snowball` type.
 - The `Snowball` type should contain the number of snowballs that can be made from the given weight.

+---

+## Your Mission

 - The results should be rounded down or up to the nearest whole number.
 - Make sure you use the `SNOWBALL_WEIGHT_KG` and `SNOWBALL_WEIGHT_LB` [constants](https://www.rustfinity.com/learn/rust/the-programming-basics/variables#constants) to calculate the number of snowballs.

+---

 ## Hints

-If you’re stuck or need a starting point, here are some hints to help you along the way!
+If you're stuck or need a starting point, here are some hints to help you along the way!

 - Use the `SNOWBALL_WEIGHT_KG` and `SNOWBALL_WEIGHT_LB` constants to find the number of snowballs from a weight.
 - Implement the `From<T>` trait for each type. e.g. `impl From<WeightInKg> for Snowball`.